Harmonicity and invariance on slices of the Boolean cube: Functions with low total influence

 \end{proof}

 We can write the total influence in a very similar form.

 \begin{lemma} For every Boolean function $f$,

 \end{lemma} \begin{proof} Let $(x,y)$ be a random edge of the cube oriented so that $|x| < |y|$, where $|x|$ is the Hamming weight of $x$.
-It is not hard to check that $(x,y) \sim (\rX(\rt),\rX(\rt+1))$.
-This directly implies the formula given above. \end{proof}
+We can pick $(x,y)$ in the following way.
+Pick $z \sim \mu_p$ and a random coordinate $i$, and let $x = z|_{i=0}$ and $y = z|_{i=1}$ (that is, $x$ is obtained from $z$ by setting the $i$th coordinate to zero, and $y$ by setting it to one).
+The Hamming weight of $x$ thus has the same distribution of $\rt$.
+Therefore $(x,y) \sim (\rX(\rt),\rX(\rt+1))$, which directly implies the formula given above. \end{proof}

 In order to bound $\Pr[f(\rX(\rs)) \neq f(\rX(np))]$, it remains to analyze the ratio between the coefficients in the two lemmas.

 \begin{lemma} If $p(1-p)n \to \infty$ then for every Boolean function $f$,